cessda/cessda.cmv/src/site/markdown/user-documentation/constraint-catalog.md

 #### Definition

 * An XML node (element or attribute) described by a predicate-less XPath expression is mandatory to be used within the metadata document.
+* This constraint includes [Not Blank Node](\#Not_Blank_Node) constraint.
-* The metadata document is valid, only if the element is present at least one, otherwise invalid.
+* The metadata document is valid, only if the element is present at least once and the node is not blank, otherwise invalid.

 #### Representation